 I was born on February 29th.
 That only comes around every 4 years, so I am looking forward to my birthday in 2036, when I'll finally be old enough to buy a beer.

 Throughout my formative years and first jobs, I never forgot my original interest in being jet propelled.
-Ultimately I understood that what I was trying to express as a child was an overriding fascination about the outer limits of inner space -- the depths and capacities of the human mind.
-As a pre-teen I read everything I could find on mythology, fairy tales, folklore, Eastern philosophy, Western psychology, and lots of science fiction.
-Around age 12, as my interests in science and engineering grew, I discovered the literature of parapsychology and started to conduct experiments on psychic (psi for short) phenomena.
-In hindsight, I think these interests were encouraged by growing up in an artistic family and perhaps bolstered by the mental focus inculcated by practicing the violin one or more hours every day for over two decades.
+Ultimately, I understood that what I was trying to express as a child was an overriding fascination about the outer limits of inner space -- the depths and capacities of the human mind.
+As a pre-teen I read everything I could find on mythology, fairy tales, folklore, Eastern philosophy, Western psychology, and science fiction.
+As a teenager, as my interests in science and engineering grew, I discovered the literature of parapsychology and started to conduct experiments on psychic (psi for short) phenomena.
+In hindsight, I imagine that these interests were encouraged by growing up in an artistic family and perhaps bolstered by the mental focus inculcated by practicing the violin one or more hours every day for over two decades.

 While at Bell Labs, I began to publish some of my psi experiments.
 Then I discovered the Parapsychological Association and later the Society for Scientific Exploration, and I presented my work at their annual meetings.
 I was delighted to find groups of scientists who were as interested in these phenomena as I was, and the contacts I made eventually led to appointments at Princeton University, University of Edinburgh, University of Nevada, and in Silicon Valley at Interval Research Corporation and SRI International.
 At the latter facility, I was a scientist on a secret US government program conducting research on psychic phenomena.